For everyday home use on a Windows 10 or 11, Microsoft Defender Antivirus is efficient, accurate, and all you need to protect your PC.

 - Parental controlsProvides content filtering, app restrictions, and time limits for younger members of the household

-- Cloud backupsCloud backups can be used to protect key files
+- Cloud backupsCloud backups can be used to protect critical files

-Microsoft Defender Antivirus, completely free and fully integrated into Windows 10 and 11, has gone from strength to strength to become the most consistently reliable antivirus suite around.
+Microsoft Defender Antivirus, completely free and fully integrated into Windows 10 and 11, has gone from strength to strength to become the most consistently reliable antivirus suites around.

 The sheer volume of malware and potentially unwanted programs that Windows systems encounter and report back about gives Microsoft a huge pool of data to help identify and protect against active malware threats.

-But how does it compare to the absolute best free antivirus options, and should you look elsewhere for protection?
+But how does it compare to the other best free antivirus options out there, and should you look elsewhere for protection?

 Malware detection performance

-Microsoft Defender Antivirus achieved perfect 100% protection scores in AV-Test’s most recent real-time and reference malware detection tests, with just one false positive, and perfect accuracy and protection scores from SE Labs.
+As usual, Microsoft Defender Antivirus achieved perfect 100% protection scores in AV-Test’s most recent real-time and reference malware detection tests, with just one false positive.

 Microsoft Defender Antivirus is conspicuously hassle-free.
 It comes installed and active on every fresh Windows deployment, so you don’t need to worry about setting anything up.